1 Introduction

 However, what most web application designers neglect, are the forgot-password pages.
 These pages often admit that the entered username or e-mail address has (not) been found.
 This allows an attacker to compile a list of usernames and brute-force the accounts.

-In order to mitigate such attacks, display a generic error message on forgot-password pages, too.
+Additionally, you can display a generic error message on forgot-password pages, too.
 Moreover, you can require to enter a CAPTCHA after a number of failed logins from a certain IP address.
-Note, however, that this is not a bullet-proof solution against automatic programs, because these programs may change their IP address exactly as often.
-However, it raises the barrier of an attack.

 5.2 Account Hijacking

 Many web applications make it easy to hijack user accounts.
-Why not be different and make it more difficult?.
+Why not be different and make it more difficult?

 5.2.1 Passwords